 What is the Daintree Rainforest?

 There are plenty of species of marsupials, rodents and mammals that roam the forests, including the Flying Fox, the largest bat in Australia.
-While it's ominous size looks terrifying, it only eats fruit and pollen and are very docile animals.
+While its ominous size looks terrifying, it only eats fruit and pollen and is a very docile animal.

-With rainforest, wetlands, mangroves, rivers, waterfalls spanning over 12,000 square kilometres, the Daintree Rainforest is one of the most beautiful forests in Australia and is lush and full of life to be discovered and enjoyed for generations to come.
+With rainforest, wetlands, mangroves, rivers, and waterfalls spanning over 12,000 square kilometres, the Daintree Rainforest is one of the most beautiful forests in Australia and the world!

 Be sure to explore our adventure-filled range of Daintree Rainforest and Cape Tribulation tours here.

 Planning a visit to the ancient Daintree Rainforest during your Cairns getaway?